zmargv/msm_associations/README.md

     rails dev:prime:directors
     ```

  1. As always, use the [Continuous Integration workflow](https://guides.firstdraft.com/continuous-integration.html) to save, submit, and check progress.
-(You'll have to generate all three `starter:resource`s before any of your tests start passing.)
+(You'll have to generate all four `starter:resource`s before any of your tests start passing.)
+ 1. If at any point `rspec` fails with the message "Migrations are pending.
+To resolve this issue, run: bin/rake db:migrate RAILS_ENV=test" then run

+        rails db:migrate RAILS_ENV=test

 ## Two important notes about `rails console`